The Kingdom strikes back -- Signs of the Messiah at work in Haiti

 Interwoven into sermons and testimonies, the written Word comes alive as the spoken Word.
 Day and night, around the globe, the gospel of the Kingdom continues to be proclaimed by human voices and received by human ears.

 One inescapable conclusion is that there must be someone to proclaim it.
 Restoring hearing to a physically deaf person is a marvelous thing.
 Even then, the good news of the Kingdom will not be good news for him unless messengers proclaim that message in his hearing.
-In Romans 10:14 Paul comes to this same conclusion.
+In Romans 10:14, Paul comes to this same conclusion.
 He asks: "How can they hear without someone preaching to them?".
 One must hear the gospel before he can either receive it or reject it.
 One of the ways the Church of the Nazarene helps spiritually deaf Haitians is by training Spirit-filled leaders to preach and teach the good news of the Kingdom. (more on Romans 10:14

-Nazarenes began work in Haiti in the middle of the twentieth centry.
+Nazarenes began work in Haiti in the middle of the twentieth century.
 Right from the start, we poured World Evangelism Fund dollars into training Haitian pastors and evangelists.
 When Dr. Paul Orjala arrived in Haiti in 1950, one of his top priorities was training national leaders.
 Not many months after stepping off the airplane, he had begun an evening school for prospective pastors.
 As I mentioned earlier, as soon as the Lord provided money, he bought land near the capital city and began the construction of Bible school classrooms and dormitories.
 Through the years, graduates of this school have helped fill that void for preachers that the apostle Paul lamented.

 Men trained in the Bible school and its related extension programs not only are today leading Nazarene congregations in Haiti but also are pastoring churches of Haitian immigrants in the United States, Canada, the Bahamas, and France.

 Today, Nazarene World Evangelism Fund money finances three different types of training programs for Haitian pastors and evangelists.
 The most visible of these is a traditional Bible college near Port-au-Prince.
 It has dormitories, classrooms, and a dining hall.
 In this campus setting, young Haitian men spend four years studying for the ministry.
-On the weekends they get practical ministry experience.
+On the weekends, they get practical ministry experience.
 Under Dr. Jeanine Van Beek's guidance, entrance requirements for this school were gradually raised.
-Today they include the equivalent of a U.S. high school diploma.
+Today, they include the equivalent of a U.S. high school diploma.

 The second type of program is called Pastoral Extension Training.
 This decentralized theological education has men studying in several locations throughout Haiti.
 Most of these men are married and have children.
 All are already pastoring churches.
 A recent study showed that men entering the extension programs have pastored for an average of seven years when they begin their studies.
 All are bi-vocational.
 That means the local church is not their only source of income.
-On alternate weeks they meet in a central location for two days of classes.
-Thus they continue pastoring their churches and providing for their families while studying toward ordination.
+On alternate weeks, they meet in a central location for two days of classes.
+Thus, they continue pastoring their churches and providing for their families while studying toward ordination.

 Besides these two programs receiving World Evangelism Fund subsidies, there is a third type of church leadership training.
 It is even more decentralized.
 Furthermore, it requires no outside funding.
 This is the training given to local leaders by pastors themselves.
 Often informal and unstructured, it is, nonetheless, effective training.

 Many churches hold Saturday afternoon classes for Sunday School teachers.
-There they go over the lesson for Sunday, discussing the main points of the lesson and ways to teach that particular lesson.
+There, they go over the lesson for Sunday, discussing the main points of the lesson and ways to teach that particular lesson.
 Some churches will not allow a teacher who misses a Saturday training session to teach the next morning.

 Most local churches have several local preachers.
 These men and women preach or exhort in open-air meetings and in weekly services at preaching points.
 Often they are the evangelists in revival meetings in the home church.
 All this is done under the watchful eye of the veteran pastors.

 Three types of training: college campus, extension centers, and local church.
 Their graduates provide ample evidence that the Messiah has come.
-Through these trained leaders those who once seemed deaf to the Good News are beginning to hear it clearly.
+Through these trained leaders, those who once seemed deaf to the Good News are beginning to hear it clearly.

 A cross, a Bible, and a dove